nkissel/nkissel.github.io/index.md

 Hi!
 I am a third year PhD student in the [Department of Statistics & Data Science](http://www.stat.cmu.edu/) at Carnegie Mellon University.
 I am primarily interested in developing methods for generating model confidence sets.
 More broadly, I am interested in creating inferential procedures for machine learning modeling methods, as well as developing accessible statistical tools that are applicable to natural and social science research.

-I recently finished a model set selection paper with [Lucas Mentch](http://lucasmentch.com/index.html) and I'm currently working on my thesis proposal, advised by [Jing Lei](https://www.stat.cmu.edu/~jinglei/).
-My thesis will explore high dimensional CLTs for model selection.
+I recently finished a model set selection paper with [Lucas Mentch](http://lucasmentch.com/index.html) and I'm currently working on my thesis, advised by [Jing Lei](https://www.stat.cmu.edu/~jinglei/).
+My thesis will explore high dimensional gaussian comparisons for model selection.

 # News & Events